chromium/chromium/docs/updater/functional_spec.md

 ## Uninstallation
-On Mac and Linux, if the application was registered with an existence path checker and no file at that path exists (or if the file at that path is owned by another user), the updater will consider the application uninstalled, send the ping, and cease trying to keep it up to date.
+On Mac and Linux, if the application was registered with an existence path checker and no file at that path exists (or if the file at that path is owned by another user), the updater considers the application uninstalled, sends the ping, and stops trying to keep it up to date.

 On Windows, if the ClientState entry for for the application is deleted, the app is considered uninstalled.

-On Windows, the updater registers a "UninstallCmdLine" under the `Software\{Company}\Updater` key.
-This command line can be invoked by application uninstallers to cause the updater to immediately update its registrations.
-The updater will also check for uninstallations in every periodic task execution.
+On Windows, the updater registers a "UninstallCmdLine" under the `Software\
+{Company}\Updater` key.
+This command line can be invoked by application uninstallers to cause the updater to  update its registrations.
+The updater also checks for uninstallations in every periodic task execution.

-When the last registered application is uninstalled, the updater will uninstall itself.
-The updater will also uninstall itself if it has started 24 times but never had a product (besides itself) registered for updates.
+When the last registered application is uninstalled, the updater uninstalls itself immediately.
+The updater also uninstalls itself if it has started 24 times but never had a product (besides itself) registered for updates.

 The updater uninstaller removes all updater files, registry keys, RPC hooks, scheduled tasks, and so forth from the file system, except that it leaves a